Mangaluru Dasara

-People decorate their houses and businesses, shops, hotels, etc. Most of the roads in Mangaluru such as M.G Road, K.S Rao Road, Carstreet, GHS Road are seen garnished with lights and electric lanterns for the procession.
-The image of Mangaluru City Corporation building decorated with colorful and bright lights makes for a spectacular viewing.

 The hundred year anniversary celebration in 2012 was the center of attraction during the Navrathri festival.
 Navrathri and Shivarathri are the two big festivals celebrated at Gokarnanatheshwara Temple.
-Mangaluru Dasara was started by B.R.Karkera.

 Pilinalike

 Royal Pilinalike (Tulu: Pili Yesa, Kannada: Hulivesha) is a folk dance performed during Dasara.
 Typically young males form troops of five to ten.
 They are painted and costumed like tigers and use a band with two or three drummers.
 The band called thaase in Tulu.
 This troop is accompanied by the manager of the group.
 These troops will be roaming the streets of their towns, with the accompanying drum beats of their bands.
-They stop at homes and businesses or on the roadsides to perform for about ten minutes after which they collect some money from the people who have observed their performance.
+They stop at homes and businesses or on the roadsides to perform for about ten minutes after which they collect money from the people who have observed their performance.
 The Pilinalike is performed to honor the goddess Sharada, whose favoured animal is the tiger.